maxh/maxheinritz.com/_posts/2025-09-06-annual-ledger.md

 Daily, or near daily, I manually enter my expenses into the sheet.
 This typically involves inserting a new row, copy/pasting data from an existing row, tweaking the data to match.
 New transactions go at the top of the sheet so that I don't have to scroll down all the time.

 The nice thing about it being manual is that the process is the same regardless of payment method.
 I don't need to worry about certain accounts syncing or not syncing.
-I try to save paper receipts and use them as a physical reminder about what to pay.
+I try to save paper receipts and use them as a physical reminder about what to log.
 For online purchases, it's easy to log because I'm already on my computer.

 If I have known upcoming expenses, I keep them as rows at the top with an empty row between them and past transactions.
 I drag the empty row up/down as future expenses take place.